Luanne Box Writeup Walkthrough Htb Hackthebox – [HTB] – HackTheBox

 Gain Reverse Shell

-Execute the following command to obtain open ports.
-Observe that port 3001 is open locally.
+Execute the following command to secure open ports.
+Observe that port 3001 is open locally:

 1